 Ever stood in the fabric store or at the upholsterers and stared at rolls and rolls of beautiful fabric or pages and pages of samples that are each more attractive than the one before?
 Deciding on what fabric to choose for your upholstery projects can be a real challenge, and I got stuck on whether I should choose microfiber or chenille fabric for my couch upholstery.

-Both these fabrics are stunning and come in various colors, patterns, weaves, and textures.
+These stunning fabrics come in various colors, patterns, weaves, and textures.
 But which is best for covering a sofa?
 Microfiber or chenille fabric?
 I debated the merits of each with the team at Kovi Fabrics; our verdict was surprising.

 Upholstery Fabric for a Sofa: Microfiber Versus Chenille?

-Firstly, before we get into the pros and cons of microfiber and chenille fabric, it is essential to know what you require from sofa upholstery fabric
+Firstly, before we get into the pros and cons of microfiber and chenille fabric, you must know what you require from sofa upholstery fabric.

 Strength